-This year, more than 30 states have proposed — and so far at least five states have actually passed — laws that limit the ability for young transgender people to receive certain medical treatments or play on sports teams that match their gender identity (see: Florida’s bill signed into law on June 1).
+In 2021, more than 30 states had proposed — and so far at least five states have actually passed — laws that limit the ability for young transgender people to receive certain medical treatments or play on sports teams that match their gender identity (see: Florida’s bill signed into law on June 1).
 And 62% of Americans surveyed think that transgender athletes should only be allowed on the teams that correspond with their birth gender.
 That’s despite the fact that studies show that allowing trans women and girls to play on girls' and women's teams doesn’t create an unfair advantage.
 And the fact that leaving transgender athletes out can cause serious damage to their mental health.
 Meanwhile, the NCAA has come out in support of transgender athletes, but Caitlyn Jenner has done the opposite.
 And although the International Olympic Committee has had some trans-inclusive policies for more than a decade, it hasn’t been entirely welcoming to intersex athletes and those with naturally high levels of testosterone who identify as female (see: runner Caster Semenya).
 But the Tokyo Games had a record number of LGBTQ+ athletes (including the first transgender athlete).
 And now the IOC is changing things up a bit, with new guidance for each sport’s international governing body.
 Like discouraging unnecessary medical testing to verify an athlete’s sex.
 And emphasizing that testosterone levels alone can’t predict how an athlete will perform.
 They say the focus should actually be on whether there’s evidence of a performance advantage.
-Stay tuned for the 2022 Winter Olympics in Beijing.

 But here’s the start of a rainbow.
 The Biden administration has made a number of pro-LGBTQ+ decisions.
 The gov restored protections for transgender and gay people against health care discrimination, repealed a ban on transgender troops in the military, and extended federal nondiscrimination protections to cover LGBTQ+ people.
 And the House passed the Equality Act to ban discrimination based on sexual orientation and gender identity.
 Plus, the first openly transgender US Senate official was confirmed as assistant health secretary.
 Meet: Rachel Levine.